06 Mar

 Sofi Khwaja, Co-Founder of Thesus

-Thesus favours transparency, responsible manufacturing practices, and more sustainable materials as a means of creating long-lasting, positive change.
+Thesus favours transparency, responsible manufacturing practices, and lower-impact materials as a means of creating long lasting, positive change.

 Find the boots in EU sizes 36-46.